gregreindel/llm-exe/docs/parser/index.md

 # Parser
 When calling LLM's the response is ultimately a string.
-While you can (and will) instruct the LLM to respond with a number, or formatted as JSON, and it will, but the response will still be a string.
+While you can (and will) instruct the LLM to respond with a number, or formatted as JSON... the response will still be a string.

 Parsers are used to take the output from the LLM, and format it into a data type that is usable by your application.

-Note: You can use and call methods on parsers directly, but they are usually passed to an LLM executor and then called internally.

 There are various default parsers included, and the parser class is easily extendable.

 When combined with an LLM executor, the parser is responsible for providing type hints to the Typescript compiler on the expected output for the LLM executor.

+**Note**: You can use and call methods on parsers directly, but they are usually passed to an [LLM executor](/executor) and then called internally.
 ## Getting Started

 ### Working with Parsers
+When working with output parsers, you have two options:

 1. Use a default parser.
-2. Extend the base parser
+2. Extend the base parser to create a custom output parser

 ####  Use a Default Parser